use-ink/ink-docs/docs/intro/ink-vs-solidity.md

 }
 ```

-when using a map in ink!, `ink_lang::utils::initialize_contract` must be used in the constructor.
+When using a map in ink!, `ink_lang::utils::initialize_contract` must be used in the constructor.
 See [here](https://ink.substrate.io/datastructures/mapping) for more details.

 ### `mapping usage`